Australian golden whistler

-The Australian golden whistler (Pachycephala pectoralis) or golden whistler, is a species of bird found in forest, woodland, mallee, mangrove and scrub in Australia (except the interior and most of the north) Most populations are resident, but some in south-eastern Australia migrate north during the winter.
+The Australian golden whistler (Pachycephala pectoralis) or golden whistler, is a species of bird found in forest, woodland, mallee, mangrove and scrub in Australia (except the interior and most of the north).
+Most populations are resident, but some in south-eastern Australia migrate north during the winter.
 Its taxonomy is highly complex and remains a matter of dispute, with some authorities including as many as 59 subspecies of the golden whistler (one of the highest numbers of subspecies in any bird), while others treat several of these as separate species.
+This bird is also known as White-Throated Thickhead in older books.

 Taxonomy and systematics

 The Australian golden whistler was originally described in the genus Muscicapa by the English ornithologist John Latham in 1801.

 Subspecies

 The taxonomy of the golden whistler complex is difficult, and remains a matter of dispute.
 Some authorities include a wide range of – often strikingly different – taxa from Indonesia, East Timor, Papua New Guinea, the Solomon Islands, Vanuatu and Fiji as subspecies of P. pectoralis, in which case the combined species simply is known as the golden whistler (a common name sometimes also used exclusively for the Australian species).